Buttigieg criticized at emotional town hall after shooting

 The June 16 shooting happened after O’Neill responded to a call about a suspicious person going through vehicles, a prosecutor investigating the case said.
 O’Neill spotted Logan leaning inside a car.
 When confronted, Logan approached O’Neill with a 6- to 8-inch knife raised over his head, the prosecutor said.
 O’Neill fired twice, with the other shot hitting a car door.

-Violence flared again in South Bend early Sunday when a shooting at a pub left one man dead and 10 people injured, the St. Joseph County Metro Homicide Unit said.
+Violence flared again in South Bend early Sunday when a shooting at a pub left a Michigan man dead.
+Police identified the man as Brandon Williams, 27, of Niles, Michigan.
+Another 10 people suffered gunshot injuries in South Bend Sunday, the St. Joseph County Metro Homicide Unit said.
 Five of the wounded remained in hospital in stable condition later Sunday.
 County Sheriff William Redmond said his officers assisted South Bend police in controlling a crowd of more than 100 “upset and angry citizens” who came from the pub to the hospital where the wounded were taken.
 It was not immediately clear what prompted the shooting.

+Asked after the town hall meeting about the latest shootings, Buttigieg described them as a “reversal” after progress in curbing violence in South Bend earlier this year and in 2018.

 The white mayor has had a sometimes-tense relationship with the black community dating back to his first term in office, when he fired the city’s first black police chief.
 He has also faced criticism for his handling of police misconduct cases, including a case involving an officer who was twice disciplined for civil rights violations but not fired, and for not having a police department that reflects South Bend’s diversity.
 The police department is almost 90 percent white.